AdrienSF/masking-experiment-120220/README.md

 by the critical stimulus (Face/House/Noise), presented for 32 ms. Then, another mask will be presented for 96 ms. In the conscious condition, the masks will be separate from the critical stimulus by 96 ms blanks (Figure 1).
-On 15% of the trials (randomly presented), the red probe will appear at a random location on the area of the stimulation, starting from the onset of the critical stimulus and remaining on screen until the offset of the second mask (unconscious session) or blank (conscious session).
+On ~15% of the trials (10/144 randomly presented), the red probe will appear at a random location on the area of the stimulation, starting from the onset of the critical stimulus and remaining on screen until the offset of the second mask (unconscious session) or blank (conscious session).
 Thus, its overall duration will be 129 ms. Subjects will be instructed to press the up arrow to indicate probe detection